Sonukr/react-gitbook/lectures/04-further-information/07-self-exercise.md

 What's that mean?
 Well, we've given you a lot of tools for React, and you've had codealongs and guided projects.
 But you aren't going to be in a class forever, so now you're going to try some things out yourself!

+## Very Important Note!

 This is an open ended exercise.
 There is no set solution that we can give you, though of course we are here to help.
+This is your project!
+However:

+> **When you've been working for three hours, please submit your project as a .zip file [here](https://script.google.com/macros/s/AKfycbzGU5Ae4zZ_T8gQb-uV02HJRz0F2UqyCcDkHgq2d0piGauZwc0/exec)**.

+* It's anonymous - there's no grade here!
+This is so we can see how well we're teaching the material.
+* However, if you'd like, you can enter your email address, and our React gurus will get back to you in a few days with feedback.
+* Feel free to keep working on this after you submit it - but **please submit it at the 3 hour mark!**

 ## Your task is:
 Choose any existing website you'd like and recreate the functionality as best as you can (using React, of course).